-Creating social change.
-Developing student advocates.
-Giving back to UB and beyond through Community and Civic Engagement.
+Learn about advocacy.
+Create social change.
+Give back to UB and beyond through Community and Civic Engagement programs.

 Our programs provide UB students an opportunity to learn about social injustices, partner with local, national, and international organizations and build a strong network of diverse peers who are motivated to create positive social change.